slackapi/java-slack-sdk/docs/guides/app-distribution.md

 If your datastore is unsupported, you can implement the interfaces **com.slack.api.bolt.service.InstallationService** and **com.slack.api.bolt.service.OAuthStateService** on your own.

-Here is an example app demonstrating how to enable AWS S3 backed services.
+Here is an example app demonstrating how to enable Amazon S3 backed services.

 ```java
 import com.slack.api.bolt.App;